mbouhier/HASOR/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the **CC BY-NV-ND 4.0 licence** - see the [LICENSE](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.fr) description for more details.

 Thank you for your interest in the HASOR - OpenRTI device!